CenaAshoori/A-star-8-puzzle/README.md

 exist possibility of finding NON-OPTIMAL path(a path that is not the shortest one), because its don't care about the cost that its already paid,so we can't guarantee the path be optimal.

-You know , we want to be optimal , in ALL THEM TIME.
+You know , we want to be optimal , in ALL THE TIME.

 ## Why Greedy Search Isn't Optimal ?
 Because it forgets its history and don't care about the Cost that its already paid, and it's just looking forward and